January - March 2026

 increase in average response to live jobs in Q1 vs Q4

-increase in permanent candidate availability
+decrease in permanent candidate availability Q1 vs Q4

-no change in temporary candidate availability
+increase in temporary candidate availability Q1 vs Q4

 Need salary, rewards & retention advice?